sophgo/tpu-mlir/docs/quick_start/source_en/06_mix_precision.rst

    * - input_num
      - N
      - The number of sample, default 10
+   * - expected_cos
+     - N
+     - Specify the minimum cos value for the expected final output layer of the network.
+The default is 0.99.
+The smaller the value, the more layers may be set to floating-point
+   * - min_layer_cos
+     - N
+     - Specify the minimum cos expected per layer, below which an attempt is made to set the fp32 calculation.
+The default is 0.99
+   * - debug_cmd
+     - N
+     - Specifies a debug command string for development.
+It is empty by default
    * - o
      - Y
      - output quantization table